 Interchange Fee Facts for Merchant Consideration

-The interchange fee –a fee within the overall cost of a single credit card transaction, is confusing to most merchants (rightly so).
-But understanding the concept is doable and important, as it is undoubtedly the bulk of the cost in that transaction.
-Its management then, is essential to all payment card processing merchants.
+The interchange fee –the largest single portion within the overall cost of a single credit card transaction can be a confusing concept.
+But a firm grasp is essential for an overall understanding of B2B payment processing costs for purchasing cards and commercial credit cards and most importantly, reducing them to the lowest possible denominator.
+Managing the interchange fee then, is essential to all payment card processing B2B merchants.
 Unfortunately, there is a lot of incorrect information defining the fee, and the complex relationships between the factors that influence it.
 Let’s sort through it – in basic order.

-Visa and MasterCard credit cards (called “bankcards”) are not issued by the company’s themselves, but by banks (and credit unions, organizations, retailers) all across the country whom they contract with to market and manage the credit cards.
+Visa and MasterCard are bank card associations and they set the guidelines for credit card issuance and acceptance.
+Credit cards are not issued by the card associations themselves, but by banks (and credit unions, organizations, retailers) all across the country whom they contract with to market and manage the credit cards.
+You see these every day – Chase, Capital One and so on.
 American Express and Discover issue their own cards.

-The interchange fee/rate is one component of the cost of a credit card transaction.
-It is determined by the interchange category the credit card transaction falls into.
-The interchange category and the interchange rate are set by the individual card brands (all of them).
+The interchange fee is determined by the interchange category the credit card transaction falls into.
+The interchange category and associated interchange rates are set by the individual card brands (all of them).

 These established interchange categories number literally in the hundreds (approximately 700 total).
 Below are some of the complex variables considered by all the brands relative to the single transaction, that determine the transactions processing interchange category (whew, peter piper…)– keep in mind this is not an exhaustive list!)

-- Card type – credit or debit? basic? rewards? higher rewards? government procurement?
+- Card type – credit or debit? basic? rewards? higher rewards? government procurement (purchasing card!)?

 - Data collected on the transaction?
 Zip code?
 CVV code?
 Level 3?